YoanaAri/post-it-board/README.md

   <li>React</li>
 </ul>

-In this App you will can: add, edit, delete, recover and permanent delete post its form a board
+In this App you will can: add, edit, delete, recover and permanent delete post its from a board

 <p align="right">(<a href="#top">back to top</a>)</p>